-It is counted in one of the best loop arranger in the world.
-There are several great features are given in Ableton Live for the sole purpose of creating Live music.
+It is counted in one of the best loop arrangers in the world.
+There are several great features that are given in Ableton Live for the sole purpose of creating Live music.

-Here are some of the features of Ableton Live which you should read before taking a decision.
+Here are some of the features of Ableton Live which you should read before making a decision.

 - Browser Library (Live packs)– This the most powerful feature of Ableton Live.
 You get tons of loops, samples, plugin presets and instruments in the package which you can use through the browser library in Ableton Live.

 - Session and Arrangement View – You get two types of views which make it easy to interact with the interface of Ableton Live.